These vegan brownies are truly the best. Fudgy and gooey in the middle with the crackly tops, they are easy to make and use simple ingredients!

 - All-Purpose Flour- Also known as plain flour, I used gluten-free all-purpose flour, to keep these brownies gluten-free, too.

-You’ll start by preparing the flax eggs, by combining 2 tablespoons of ground flaxseed with 6 tablespoons of brewed coffee.
-Let it sit for 10 minutes, for a gel to form.
+Start by preparing the flax egg by combining the ground flaxseed with the brewed coffee.
+Let it sit for 10 minutes for a gel to form.

 - For ultra gooey brownies, remove them around the 30-minute mark.
 If you’d prefer more chewy vegan brownies, keep them closer to 35 minutes.